marklogic/marklogic-mule-connector/README.md

 Operations listed at right can then be clicked and dragged to the visual flow designer for integration with other components and connectors.
 Once placed on the designer view, click the icon of the operation you selected, and begin configuring it on the tab below.

-There are <a href="examples/">example flows</a> included in the project, for each operation, plus a guide on how to build your first empty flow.

 ### MarkLogic Connection Parameters ###